1xuan/iblog/Software Engineering/2022-04-30-Modularize: Coupling And Cohesion.md

 Clearly, cohesion and coupling are interrelated.
 The greater the cohesion of individual modules in the system, the lower the coupling between modules will be.
 In actual practice, these two measures are correlated; that is, on the average, as one increases, the other decreases; but the correlation is not perfect.
 Maximizing the sum of module cohesion over all modules in a system should closely approximate the results one would obtain in trying to minimize coupling.
 However, it turns out to be easier both mathematically and practically to focus on cohesion.

 [breakline]----------------

-P66:
-Another possible contributor to complexity is the Hspann of data elements - i.e., the number of program statements during which the status and value of a data element must be remembered by the programmer in order to comprehend what the module is doing~ thus, a module is made more complex if a data element is loaded into an accumulator in the second instruction, and the data element then is not used until the 147th instruction.

 All of these measures recognize that the human-perceived complexity of program statements varies, influencing the apparent size of a module.
 Three factors, implicit in the above approaches, have been identified as affecting statement complexity: